 0631 – Restaurant and food service managers

-Alberta Express Entry Stream Selection Draws
+Express Entry Stream selection

 The AINP regularly reviews available candidates in the federal Express Entry pool.
 Based on available profile information in the portal, the AINP draws to select candidates from the pool, inviting them to submit a completed application to the AINP.
 Information on Alberta Express Entry Stream Notification of Interest factors is included on the eligibility page.